PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ```

 The user needs to sign this raw transaction with ECDSA private key using
 [signTransaction](#signtransaction) service.
-And submit tx to PTOY Network
+And submit tx to PTOYMatrix Network
 (testnet) using [submitPTOYTx](#submitptoytx) service.

 ### submitPTOYTx

-This service is used to submit the signed transaction to PTOY Network (testnet).
+This service is used to submit the signed transaction to PTOYMatrix Network (testnet).

 > Parameters